web statistics

 Michael Panontin

-As Canada's entry in the big brass soul sound of the late sixties, Lighthouse was clinging tenuously to the second rung, behind Blood, Sweat and Tears, Colloseum and the Chicago Transit Authority, until the release of the best-selling One Fine Morning.
-Lighthouse was formed in the wake of the Paupers break-up by drummer/songwriter Skip Prokop, then a much-in-demand session musician for, among others, Steve Miller, Carlos Santana and Al Kooper.
-While in New York, Prokop hooked up with teenage keyboardist Paul Hoffert, himself ensconced in the downtown jazz scene and employed there scoring Broadway musicals.
-A jaunt to Ann Arbor, Mich. would net guitarist Ralph Cole, whose band Thyme had recorded several proto-psychedelic singles on the legendary A-squared label.
+Until the release of their best-selling One Fine Morning LP, Lighthouse was clinging tenuously to brass rock's second rung, behind Blood, Sweat and Tears, the Electric Flag and the Chicago Transit Authority.
+The group was formed a couple of years earlier in the wake of the Paupers break-up by drummer/songwriter Skip Prokop, who was already a much-in-demand session musician for the likes of Steve Miller, Carlos Santana and Al Kooper.
+While in New York, Prokop hooked up with a teenage keyboardist named Paul Hoffert, himself ensconced in the downtown jazz scene and employed there scoring Broadway musicals.
+All that was needed was a guitarist, and so the pair grabbed the talented Ralph Cole, from the Kalamazoo (MI) band the Thyme (whose discog included singles on the Bang and A-Square labels).

 The band was ready to rock by May 14, 1969, when the thirteen-piece orchestra debuted at Toronto's venerable Rock Pile.
-Prolific perhaps to a fault, they rifled off three middling LPs in just over a year for RCA before their fortuitous summer of 1970.
-After jettisoning RCA (or perhaps it was vice-versa) for the smaller GRT/Evolution, Prokop pared the band down to eleven, adding singer Bob McBride, whose robust chops and grizzled charm would augment their brawny brass assault.
+Prolific perhaps to a fault, they rifled off three middling LPs in just over a year for RCA that went largely unnoticed.
+After leaving RCA for the smaller GRT label, Prokop pared the band down to eleven, adding singer Bob McBride, whose robust chops and grizzled charm was just what Lighthouse needed to break into the charts.

-Though Lighthouse would crack the lucrative juggernaut south of the border once again with the more radio-friendly 'Sunny Days', the torrid brass/guitar workout of 'One Fine Morning' will forever remain the band's signature staple up here in Canuckistan.
+Though Lighthouse would crack the lucrative juggernaut south of the border the following year with the more radio-friendly 'Sunny Days' and then again in '73 with the equally catchy 'Pretty Lady', the torrid brass/guitar workout of 'One Fine Morning' will forever remain the band's signature staple up here in Canuckistan.